-The term ‘summary disposal’ refers to the number of ways a party can summarily terminate proceedings in their early stages.
+The term ‘summary disposal’ refers to the number of ways that a party can terminate court proceedings in their early stages.
 It occurs in circumstances where either the plaintiff or the defendant have no prospects of success.
 It sounds like common sense, but when will a court ‘throw out’ a case?

-- Order a summary judgment (in favour of a plaintiff);
+- order a summary judgment (in favour of a plaintiff);

-- Strike out pleadings.
+- strikeout pleadings.

-What is a Summary Judgment?
+What is Summary Judgement?

-A court will order a summary judgment in very limited circumstances.
+A court will order summary judgment in very limited circumstances.
 The court needs to be clearly satisfied that it has all the information necessary to reach a definite and certain conclusion.